realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 kubectl get pods
 ```

 If success, you will see this.
+The `2/2` means there are two containers running in this pod.

 ```
 NAME                         READY     STATUS    RESTARTS   AGE